-The inclusion of the Project into the regional grid7 will likely reduce the net imports from the national electric system at the project electrical system.
+The inclusion of the Project into the regional grid6 will likely reduce the net imports from the national electric system at the project electrical system.
 Locally, the project activity will suppress partially the energy demand from a typical energy imports geo-electric area and therefore the project will affect the dispatch order of marginal sources (thermal power plants) within the project boundary.

-The higher unit cost per MWh and the higher risk involved on the operation of the renewable energy systems (specially wind power and Photovoltaic energy8) has been the major barriers that kept the investors away from such technologies.
-The result of this is shown in the picture below, where wind energy projects accounts for a small participation in the Brazilian electric system, only 0.03% of the total installed power.
-Despite the great potential for such projects, at the beginning of the year 2004 only 9 small scale wind farms were in operation with an average installed power of 2.5 MW9.
+The higher unit cost per MWh and the higher risk involved on the operation of the renewable energy systems (specially wind power and Photovoltaic energy7) has been the major barriers that kept the investors away from such technologies.
+The wind energy projects accounts for a small participation in the Brazilian electric system, only 0.24% of the total installed power.
+Despite the great potential for such projects, at the beginning of the year 2004 only 9 small scale wind farms were in operation with an average installed power of 2.5 MW8.

 At the Northeast, the hydro power energy is mainly dispatch at the baseload due to the lower operation cost complemented by thermal generation, especially for the peak load.
-The increasing participation on the thermal share at the Northeast sub-system allows an optimization of the affluent natural energy available at the hydro plant that would be conservatively dispatch if no a secondary energy source (thermal generation) was in place.
-Moreover, the recent droughts, environmental restrictions, high
+The increasing participation on the thermal share at the Northeast sub-system allows an optimization of the affluent natural energy

-7 Referred as the Northeast geo-electric system.
-For further details on the project boundary, please refer to Section B.4 transmissions losses and the incremental risk associated to the firm energy delivered by existing hydro power plants has result on an increase of thermal capacity, not only at the Northeast but in Brazil as a whole.
+6 Referred as the Northeast geo-electric system.
+For further details on the project boundary, please refer to Section B.4 available at the hydro plant that would be conservatively dispatch if no a secondary energy source (thermal generation) was in place.
+Moreover, the recent droughts, environmental restrictions, high transmissions losses and the incremental risk associated to the firm energy delivered by existing hydro power plants has result on an increase of thermal capacity, not only at the Northeast but in Brazil as a whole.

-8 Data source: Energy Ministry of Mines and Energy, decennial electric expansion plan, 2003-2012.
+7 Data source: Energy Ministry of Mines and Energy, decennial electric expansion plan, 2003-2012.

-9 Data source: Brazilian energy atlas, second edition.
+8 Data source: Brazilian energy atlas, second edition.